Minter signed a one-year contract with the Buccaneers on Friday, Field Yates of ESPN reports.

 Minter (elbow) was a full participant in Wednesday's practice.

 Minter's missed the past four games with an elbow injury, so his full participation Wednesday is a significant development.
 He seems in line to play Sunday against the Browns and take back a starting role at middle linebacker.

 Minter will miss his fourth straight game since dislocating his elbow against Pittsburgh in Week 6.
-Veteran linebacker Vincent Rey will continue to slot into the starting middle linebacker role.
+Veteran linebacker Vincent Rey will continue to start at middle linebacker while Minter remains sidelined.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|